Laura S. Walker

 Laura Singleton Walker (February 28, 1861 – April 9, 1955) was an American author and conservationist.
 Laura S. Walker State Park, in Waycross, Georgia, is named in her honor.

 Biography

 Early years

 Laura Singleton was born February 28, 1861, in Milledgeville, Georgia, where she spent her early years.
 When she married Dr. John Lott Walker, the couple moved to Waycross, Georgia, where they resided for the rest of their lives.
-It was during this period that Laura Walker became distinguished for her literary and civic works.
+It was during this period that Laura became distinguished for her literary and civic works.